shyamsundar009/raptor/README.md

 5. **Re-ranking**: A cross-encoder reranker is employed to refine the selection and choose the top 4 documents.
 6. **Summary Generation**: These top documents are then used as the context for the LLM, which generates a comprehensive and coherent summary.

+See the Custom RAG implementation without RAPTOR at https://github.com/Shyam-Sundar-7/RAG-with-different-source

 ## Getting Started

 Follow these steps to set up and run the application: